 As per the distribution network and the number of O.H. tanks for water storage, the pump size and delivery pipe details will be decided.

-Following points should be considered.
+The following points should be considered.

 - The delivery pipe coming out of the pump room should be taken below ground and then to individual buildings.